The hipster effect: When anticonformists all look the same: Delays and synchronization in the hipster model

+For $\psi(r)=e^{-\gamma r}$, we can easily compute the linearized operator and derive the equation of the Hopf bifurcation curve in the space of delays and size $a$.
+Indeed, in that case, the eigenvalues $\xi$ of the linearized operator are solutions of the dispersion relationship:

-and therefore Hopf bifurcations arise only if one can find parameters of the model, and a positive quantity $\omega>0$, satisfying the relationship:
+which can be integrated explicitly.
+Hopf bifurcations arise only if one can find parameters of the model, and a positive quantity $\omega>0$, satisfying the relationship:

-This equation cannot be solved in closed form as in the previous case, but however it is easy to express the locus of the Hopf bifurcation in the parameters space $(a,\tau_0)$ as a parametric curve, and therefore access with arbitrary precision to the Hopf bifurcation in the plane (see Fig.~\ref{fig:Space}).
+This equation cannot be solved in closed form as in the previous case, but however it is easy to express the locus of the Hopf bifurcation in the parameters space $(a,\tau_0)$ as a parametric curve, and therefore access with arbitrary precision the parameters associated with Hopf bifurcations (see Fig.~\ref{fig:Space}).